On Gauge Theories and Covariant Derivatives in Metric Spaces: Appendix:A

 \section{Appendix:A}

-Here, we make a few comments on what will happen to Eq.(18) when we choose a different operator ordering in the Levi-Civita connections than that discussed below Eq.(15).
-We can keep $\hat{g}$ at the left of the $\partial{\hat{g}}$ terms in the Levi-Civita connections.
-In this case, consistency requires us to keep $\hat{g}_{\alpha \beta}$ at the left of the Levi-Civita connections in the derivative: ${\hat{\nabla}'}_{\mu}[\hat{g}_{\alpha \beta}]$.
-We will then obtain the same contradiction as discussed below Eq.(18) if we define the contravariant components of metric as: ${\hat{g}_{\beta \kappa}{\hat{g}^{\kappa \alpha}}} = {{\delta^{\alpha}_{\beta}}}$.
-The creation operators act like shift operators on the infinite dimensional Fock space and we may have to be careful about the domain of ${\hat{g}^{\beta \kappa}}$.
-We now discuss what happens to the dicussions below Eq.(18) when we consider a symmetric ordering in the Levi-Civita symbol.
-The \textit{r.h.s} of Eq.(18) is now non-vanishing and we get the following condition when we consider the changes in both sides of Eq.(17) due to a small change of the argument $\vec{x}$:
+Here, we make a few comments on what will happen to Eq.(20) when we choose a different operator ordering in the Levi-Civita connections than that discussed below Eq.(16).
+We first discuss what happens to the dicussions below Eq.(20) when we consider a symmetric ordering in the Levi-Civita symbol.
+The \textit{r.h.s} of Eq.(20) is now non-vanishing and we get the following condition when we consider the action of ${\hat{\nabla}'}_{x k}$ on both sides of Eq.(19):